USNA-CyberScience/CAE-CO-Application/Academic Requirements (Knowledge Units)/M.02 Software Reverse Engineering/README.md

-# M.2 Software Reverse Engineering (must include hands-on lab exercises)
+# M.2 Software Reverse Engineering

 The discipline of reverse engineering provides the ability to deduce the design of a software component, to determine how something works (i.e.,